HumanBrainProject/hbp-validation-framework/docs/source/index.rst

 General Info
 ------------

-* Collabs on the HBP Collaboratory can be either public or private.
+* Collabs on the EBRAINS Collaboratory can be either public or private.
 Public Collabs can be accessed by all registered users, whereas private Collabs require the user to be granted permission for access.